 - E-commerce and Its Local Impact in Latin America

-- Verticals with the Highest Projected Online Sales between 2022 and 2025
+- Verticals with the Highest Growth Rates on Online Sales between 2023-2026

 - Most Used Payment Methods for Online Purchases in Latin America